Chapter 13 Bankruptcy

 What is a Chapter 13 Bankruptcy?

-Chapter 13 Bankruptcy is plan you and your attorney create to help you reorganize your secured debts and discharge most if not all of your unsecured debt.
+Chapter 13 Bankruptcy is a plan you and your attorney create to help you reorganize your secured debts and discharge most if not all of your unsecured debt.
 Secured debts are debts attached to your home, cars, tax liens, and others.
 Just like in a chapter 7 bankruptcy, debtors can get rid of most or all of their unsecured debts, which include credit cards, medical bills, payday loans, personal loans, old taxes, and many others.

 Reorganizing means a debtor proposes a plan to the court to pay off certain debts within 3 to 5 years.
 Debtors often benefit from much lower interest rates on secured debts in the range of 4-5%.
 For example, if a debtor has a high interest auto loan at 25%, the debtor could propose a plan paying 4% interest on the loan, saving thousands of dollars in interest over the life of the bankruptcy plan.